dbt-checkpoint/dbt-checkpoint/README.md

 ---

-:exclamation:**If you have an idea for a new hook or you found a bug, [let us know](https://github.com/dbt-checkpoint/dbt-checkpoint/issues/new)**:exclamation:
+:exclamation:**If you have a suggestion for a new hook or you find a bug, [let us know](https://github.com/dbt-checkpoint/dbt-checkpoint/issues/new)**:exclamation:

 ## Install